 The computing curriculum is based on the National curriculum objectives for KS1 and KS2 as covered within the ‘Purple Mash’ scheme of work for discrete units but also taught through cross curricular links where possible.
 Computing is covered within each year group, rather than coverage across the phase.
 This is made possible through the discrete weekly sessions, which enable sufficient time to cover all objectives within the key stage.
 Progression is maintained through the phases by following the specific year group objectives, which build upon prior learning from the previous year.

 The dual aspects of Computer Science are understanding computing principles and the application of those principles through programming.
-Practical Computer Science i.e. creating code is consistently taught using up to date technology; Ipads, Laptops and Chromebooks with additional access to other Information, Communication and Technology hardware such as 3D-printing.
+Practical Computer Science i.e. creating code is consistently taught using up to date technology; Ipads, Laptops and Chromebooks with additional access to other Information, Communication and Technology hardware such as 3D-printing, 3D Pen, Photo and light boxes.

 There is a strong thread of digital literacy that runs through the English curriculum across both key stages.
 Online texts in English, Guided Reading, recording stories verbally and using movies, researching and using imagery for written language